GoogleCloudPlatform/professional-services/tools/k8s-secret-syncer/README.md

 NS_BLACKLIST | A comma-separated list of namespaces to ignore as destinations for copying -- note that SOURCE_NS is automatically appended to this| kube-system,kube-public,default
-SYNC_INTERVAL_SECONDS | The interval at which to look for and copy secrets | 300 RESOURCE_KIND | The kind of resources to copy (change at your own risk) | secret
+SYNC_INTERVAL_SECONDS | The interval at which to look for and copy secrets | 300 RESOURCE_KIND | The kind of resources to copy (change at your own risk) | secret SKIP_DELETE | By default, *secret-syncer* will delete any secrets in any non-blacklisted namespace that has the SOURCE_ANNO but does not exist in the SOURCE_NS namespace | no

 ## Example Secret